migsilva89/migsilva89/README.md

 <p align="left">Hello World!!</p>
 <p>

-As a Junior Full-stack JavaScript Developer, I have been working with various web technologies such as HTML, CSS, Sass, TailwindCSS, Bootstrap, Vanilla JavaScript, React, Node.js, MongoDB, Mongoose, Gatsby, Nextjs, and RestAPI.
+As JavaScript Developer, I have been working with various web technologies such as HTML, CSS, Sass, TailwindCSS, Bootstrap, Vanilla JavaScript, React, Node.js, MongoDB, Mongoose, Gatsby, Nextjs, and RestAPI.
 My passion for learning and keeping up with the latest technologies has driven me to expand my knowledge and skills.

   ###